kibernnn/Python_web_scraping/README.md

 # Python_web_scraping

-This project used selenium and pandas to extract the data from webpage.
+This project used python to do different web scraping.